 What's on tap in the world of mobile app development?
-Plenty, according to experts -- like game-changing approaches to functionality, for one thing, and also the potential that all apps will start to look more like mobile apps.
+Plenty, according to experts -- like game-changing approaches to functionality, for one thing, and also the potential

 That, at least, is the view of Forrester analyst Jeffrey Hammond, an expert on open source software, next-generation mobile, open Web and client architectures, and improving software development productivity.
 He said that like the client-server era of a generation ago, we are now entering a period of massive changes to application architecture as companies change how they build applications, particularly mobile apps.
 Hammond, who is currently working on a report on the subject, said there are a number of key things to watch for.
 And, he predicts that the changes in the way mobile apps work and are developed will be harbingers of wider changes in software.